 If there is a 1st degree relative with cancer, the risk of getting prostate cancer can DOUBLE.

-Screening for prostate cancer at the Nardella Clinic in Calgary involves a Digital Rectal Examination (DRE) starting at 50 years of age.
+Screening for prostate cancer is recommended to start by age 50 with a digital rectal exam.
 If any abnormalities are suspected, then a Transurethral Ultrasound (TRUS) is performed to check the prostate for BPH.
 Additional tests for screening prostate cancer include: PSA, PSA velocity and Free/Total PSA ratio.
 Cancer can only be definitively diagnosed through a biopsy.

 Studies are showing that a new test – PCA3 – is effective in diagnosing cancer or can at the very least help a patient decide if they want to go through with a biopsy.
 PCA3 is Prostate Cancer Gene 3.
 This test measures PCA3 mRNA in a urine sample collected by a patient.
 The PCA3 test requires a Digital Rectal Examination (DRE) in order to massage the prostate and mobilize the PCA3 mRNA molecules into the urine for collection right after.
 First-urine must be collected for accurate results.
 Both PCA3 and PSA mRNA is measured in the urine sample and a ratio of the two is reported.
 There is a cut-off value, which determines whether a patient is at high, low, or intermediate risk of prostate cancer.
 Treatment is then recommended accordingly.